typescript-cheatsheets/react/README.md

 const ThemeContext = createContext<ThemeContextType>("light");
 ```

-Wrap the components that need the context with a context provider:
+Wrap the components that need the context by rendering the context itself as a provider.
+In React 19, the context object can be rendered directly — you no longer need `<ThemeContext.Provider>`:

 ```tsx
 import { useState } from "react";